Robustly Learning Regions of Attraction from Fixed Data: Algorithm Development

-The condition defining this set essentially states the point should at least be possible to enforce strict negativity on constraint~\eqref{eqn:opt_cond_decr} at one vertex.
+The condition defining the new dataset $\bfD_k$ essentially states that each datapoint should at least bring useful information to enforce strict negativity on constraint~\eqref{con:lyapunov} at one vertex.
 This technique can significantly reduce the computational cost.
-To see this, we consider a homogeneous tessellation within a unit hypercube centred at $\mathbf{0}$ within which data points scatter uniformly.
-We further assume that the affine pieces of the tessellation are hypercubes with edge width $rel$.
-Based on the Lipschitz condition~\eqref{eqn:Lip}, each data point will at most get involved in $O\left(\left(\frac{r_i}{rel}\right)^{n_x}\right)\ll N_C$.
-Notice that $r_i\leq.5$ (see Section~\ref{sect:valid}), the number of decision variables are reduced to roughly $O\left(\frac{1}{2^{n_x}}\right)$ of the problem defined by the whole data set.
+To see this, we consider a homogeneous tessellation within a unit hypercube centered at $\mathbf{0}$ within which data points scatter uniformly.
+We further assume that the cells of the tessellation are hypercubes with edge width $\eta$.
+Then, considering a datapoint $\vx_i$, the ball $\bfB(\vx_i,\rho_i)$ intersects at most $O((\nicefrac{\rho_i}{\eta})^d) \ll m$ hypercubic cells.
+Notice that in that specific case, it holds

+so that the number of decision variables are reduced to roughly $O\left(\frac{1}{2^{d}}\right)$ of the problem defined by the whole data set.
 In the numerical example we consider in Section~\ref{sect:result}, we observe on average an 81\% reduction in the number of decision variables, which makes the problem tractable on a Laptop without memory overflow.\\